SpencerPao/Data_Science/XGBoost/README.md

 -------------------------------------------------------
-i) Do same thing for N trees.
+e) Do same thing for N trees.
 	Some things that have changed:
 		Use the previous predicted probabilities of the old tree into the equation: Sum of residuals squared / (sum previous probability(root) * (1 - Previous Probability)) + Lambda)
 	Follow same steps to get new predictions; keep building trees until the residuals have become minimized.